-This coffee holds a special place in our heart, as it is the first coffee we ever served and a statement about what we are all about.
-First and foremost, we are about family here at Peixoto and this coffee represents the family we have at the farm, at our café, and each of our wonderful home coffee drinkers.
-It also represents a coffee that is constantly opening the minds on what Brazilian coffee can taste like and breaking down barriers that people have formed about coffees from Brazil.
+This coffee holds a special place in our hearts at Peixoto, as it is the first coffee we ever served and symbolizes the family we have at our farm, café, and with each of our amazing home coffee drinkers.
+Moreover, it represents a coffee that is redefining Brazil’s flavor profiles and shattering the preconceived notions people have about coffees from Brazil.

 Farmer: José Augusto Peixoto

 Recommended Brewing Methods: